doctest/doctest/doc/markdown/roadmap.md

 ### For 1.2:

-- unit test the String class (and fix code coverage)
 - benchmarking
     - remove catch as a submodule - fetch it by normal downloading
     - make the bench.py script more usable - with command line arguments